How to Prove a Debt is Not Yours

 The statute of limitations varies by state and contract type.
 In North Carolina, for example, it’s three years on most unsecured debts, including credit card and auto loan debt.
 In Texas, meanwhile, it’s four years on most debts.

-If the debt is yours, you’ll still be responsible for repaying it even if the statute of limitations has expired.
-However, it’s important that you don’t restart the timeline by making a payment on the account.
+If the debt is legitimately yours, you’ll still be responsible for repaying it even if the statute of limitations has expired.
+However, you mustn’t restart the timeline by paying the account.
+If so, the clock will be restarted and the debt collector will regain the ability to sue you.

 READ MORE: Will this 11-word phrase stop debt collectors?